cgwire/kitsu/docs/nft/README.md

 ![First add NFT Collections](../img/getting-started/new_shot.png)

 ::: warning
-When you create a NFT Collection, the task workflow you have designed will be applied and all the tasks will be created at the same time than the NFT Collection.
+When you create an NFT Collection, the task workflow you have designed will be applied, and all the tasks will be created at the same time as the NFT Collection.
 :::

 A new pop-up opens for the creation of the NFT Collections.